vcian19/covidcompare/README.md

 `code/0_sysreview.r` : Pull and compile an updated list of COVID-19 forecasting publications from Medrxiv and Pubmed.

-`code/1_pull_data.r` : Compile all historical COVID-19 mortality projections from each of the sources included in the manuscript, as well as mortality data from the New York Times and Johns Hopkins University data repositories.
+`code/1_pull_data.r` : Update all historical COVID-19 mortality projections from each of the sources included in the manuscript, as well as mortality data from the New York Times and Johns Hopkins University data repositories.

 `code/2_magnitude.R`: Generate statistics and plots comparing forecasted magnitudes of mortality from each model to observed mortality.
 All cumulative deaths forecasts are intercept-shifted to the true level of cumulative deaths on the date of publication.
 The predictive validity statistics calculated for cumulative deaths and weekly deaths are error, absolute error, percent error, and absolute percent error.
 The median is taken across dates of estimate publication for a given model, location, and number of weeks out from the date of model publication.